 We are celebrating 25 years of Hospice here at St. Bernards!

 Growing older brings with it a whole new set of medical and social concerns.
-For this reason, St. Bernards offers a variety of assisted living, retirement community and hospice care programs to keep seniors healthy and active.
+For this reason, St. Bernards offers a variety of assisted living, retirement community, memory care, and hospice care programs to keep Arkansas seniors healthy and active.
 A geriatrician practices at our Senior Health Clinic, and St. Bernards is a partner in the Center on Aging-Northeast.
 From our 55PLUS membership program to the Senior Life Centers, seniors will find a wide range of daily activities or seminars to enjoy.
-During times of illness or recovery, or when one is unable to live alone, seniors may benefit from services like home healthcare, adult day care, hospice, Lifeline, or assisted or retirement community living.
+During times of illness or recovery, or when one is unable to live alone, seniors may benefit from services like home healthcare, adult day care, hospice, Lifeline, assisted living or retirement community living in Jonesboro, Arkansas.